QuickStart: The Global Error Trap

 vbWatchdog provides two ways to read the callstack.

-The first is from within your global error handling subroutine, you can call the ErrEx.CallStack object properties to iterate through the details of the callstack relating to the error being dealt with.
+The first is from within your global error handling subroutine, where you can read the ErrEx.CallStack object properties to iterate through the details of the callstack relating to the error being dealt with.

 For more details, please see Reading the callstack